Richard-Burd/react-redux-portfolio-project/README.md

     e.) ./portfolio-project/react-redux-portfolio-project/client (master) $ npm install --save redux-devtools-extension

 x.)
 Create the necessary store, action & reducer files needed to fetch astronauts and use them as an example for testing the libraries to make sure they are functioning properly in this workspace

+x.) in the delete action for airframes, add the extra code needed to delete
+    all of the commensurate data: Pids, Attitude, et. al.

 ## Instructions for Setting up Backend API for Final Portfolio Project
 Instructions are here: